A nipple can get a work of art deleted;

 This March and April 2026, Don’t Delete Art partners with Free The Nipple—founded by activist and filmmaker Lina Esco—to expose how gender-biased content moderation continues to censor, restrict, and erase art featuring female-appearing nipples.

-This powerful collaboration includes an Instagram takeover, live talks and panels with artists, scholars, and activists, and featured artwork and original quotes from 8–10 major artists and foundations whose work has been directly affected by online censorship.
-Alongside these voices, the campaign invites artists and the public to share their own experiences, building a collective record of how censorship shapes art in the digital age.
+Our multifaceted collaboration includes an Instagram takeover, live talks and panels with scholars and activists, and features artwork and quotes from artists whose work is vulnerable under current content moderation policies and enforcement.
+Alongside these voices, the initiative invites artists and the public to document examples and effects of art removed because of the inclusion of nipples, building a collective record of how censorship shapes art in the digital age.

 ABOUT THE COLLABORATION

-This collaboration brings together Don’t Delete Art, an arts advocacy organization fighting censorship, and Free The Nipple, the global body-equality movement founded by Lina Esco that exposes how sexist moderation policies police bodies and expression online.
+This collaboration brings together Don’t Delete Art, a project defending artistic freedom online, and Free The Nipple, the global body-equality movement founded by Lina Esco that exposes how sexist moderation policies police bodies and expression.

 WHAT IS HAPPENING